 The top 10 places to take a walk in Toronto

-Here are 10 places to take a walk in Toronto.
+Here are some great places to take a walk in Toronto.

 There's no skyline view from the promenade at Marilyn Bell, but it's about as close to the lake as you can get, and on a clear day you can easily see the escarpment across the lake.
-This is a quiet place with plenty of benches to enjoy a little pause.
-I'm particularly fond of this stretch at night, when the blackness of the lake seems to envelope you until you look west and see the condo corridor by the Humber River.
+Many are particularly fond of this stretch at night, when the blackness of the lake seems to envelope you.

 One of the prettiest places in Toronto, if busy on summer weekends, Edwards Gardens has plenty of meandering paths and trails through immaculately tended grounds.
-Look for wildflowers, rhododendrons and roses amongst the various flora, and be sure to pause contemplatively on one of the many wood bridges that cross the various tributaries of the Don River.
+Look for wildflowers, rhododendrons and roses amongst the various flora, and be sure to pause contemplatively on one of the many wood bridges that cross the Don River tributaries.

-There are boardwalks at both the eastern and western beaches in Toronto, but the east side takes the win for its people watching (Kew and Woodbine beaches are typically busier than Sunnyside) and more ocean-like atmosphere (if you've been to both, this will make sense).
-I can think a few places better to stroll at dusk in Toronto than here.
+There are boardwalks at both the eastern and western beaches in Toronto, but the east side takes the win for its people-watching and more ocean-like atmosphere (if you've been to both, this will make sense).
+There are few places better to stroll at dusk in Toronto.

-The trail that runs southeast alongside Mud Creek is downhill all the way to the Brick Works (and vice versa) with a tree canopy that will make you think that you've left the city altogether.
-While you'll have to share the path with cyclists, it's never actually busy, and it's wide enough to easily accommodate all.
-This place is absolutely stunning in autumn when the trees have started to turn.
+The trail that runs southeast alongside Mud Creek features a tree canopy that'll make you think you've left the city altogether.
+While you'll have to share the path with cyclists, it's never that busy, and it's wide enough to accommodate all.

-The trails aren't really challenging enough to characterize as a hike, so if it's elevated lake vistas you're after, head to the bluffs.
-It's remarkable just how tropical the scene can seem in mid-summer (ok, maybe not this summer, but still).
+If it's elevated lake vistas you're after, head to this park atop the Scarborough Bluffs.
+It's remarkable just how tropical the scene can seem in mid-summer.
 Look out at the water and imagine that the deposits from these very bluffs formed what is now the Toronto Islands.

 High Park is an obvious choice, but impossible to leave off this list.
-High Parks rolling hills offer many ravine walks, ponds, and, of course, the Cherry Blossoms in spring.
+High Park's rolling hills offer many ravine walks, ponds and, of course, the Cherry Blossoms.
 There are trails all over the park and lots of paved paths if you prefer not to venture too far off the beaten track.
-Don't forget to visit the zoo.

 Uptowners looking for a serene escape can hit this park, which features kilometres of weaving trails, alongside sports fields, picnic areas, and an off-leash dog park.
 None of the trails are overly challenging to walk, but the scenery is such that you'll feel much further north of the city's core than you really are.